nirajguru/terraform-beginner-bootcamp-2023/README.md

 - To trigger when some external resource gets updated
 - To run a provisioning tool like Ansible on your servers

+## Provisioners
+Provisioners allow to execute commands on VMs e.g. AWS CLI Command.
+This is usually not recommended as Terraform should be used to manage the Infrastructure.
+The configuration management should be done by configuration management tools like Ansible, Puppet, Chef, etc.
+Provisioners should be used as a last resort.

+### Local-exec

+This will execute command on the machine running Terraform commands.

+### Remote-exec

+This will execute command on the target machines.
+We need to provide credentials/ssh authentication to login to machine.